Posted on Leave a comment

 How to Bathe a Ferret–Important Steps

 Before starting the bathing process, you may find it helpful to get her used to water first.
 If your ferret doesn’t like water, first let her play in the sink or tub without water, so she gets used to being in the place where she will be bathed.
 When she seems to feel comfortable in the tub or sink, turn the faucet on just a little bit and let her explore the water.
-Give her licks of Ferretone, or another healthy treat as you gradually get her wet.
+Give her licks of salmon oil, or another healthy treat as you gradually get her wet.
 Many ferrets love to play in the water, and some even like to swim!
-Continue reading How to Bathe a Ferret–Important Steps
+Continue reading How to Bathe a Ferret—Important Steps